JimHokanson/Hokanson_sync_stim/README.md

 # Setup #

 1. Install [NEURON](https://www.neuron.yale.edu/neuron/)
 2. In the base folder, copy the file **Example_Options.txt** to **options.txt** and modify the values accordingly.
 The "scratch_path" should point to a folder where the code can save files that are the results from simulation.
-After all simulations are run that folder will contain approximately 300 MBs of data.
+After all simulations are run that folder will contain approximately 300 MB of data.
 The neuron_exe_path should point to nrniv.exe.
 3. Run the initialization script

 ```matlab